Q: How Long Does A Car Accident Injury Case (Typically) Take To Resolve?

 - As you might expect, an increased likelihood of winning your case will generally increase the likelihood that the defendant will wish to reach a quick settlement before trial.

-- Law firms and individual car accident attorneys generally build a reputation in the legal community over time.
-A firm with a strong, successful reputation may warrant a more favorable demeanor from opposing defendants.
-Similarly, insurance companies may be more likely to offer a favorable outcome in a quick timeframe.
+- Law firms and individual attorneys generally build a reputation in the legal community over time.
+A firm with a strong, successful reputation may warrant a more favorable demeanor from opposing defendants and insurance companies and be more likely to secure a favorable outcome in a quick timeframe.

 - The circumstances of the accident

-- Things such as video evidence, eye witnesses, strong documentation, photos, can have an affect.
-The circumstances of your car accident and the resulting injury also play a role.
-For instance, if video evidence exists after a major injury, it may be easier to secure a quicker outcome.
+- Things such as video evidence, eye witnesses, strong documentation, photos, etc., of your car accident and the resulting injury, it may be easier to secure a quicker outcome.

 - Your willingness to reach a settlement vs go to trial

 - Some clients prefer a quick settlement as opposed to (potentially) going to trial.
-Others may feel they have a strong case.
-They might believe their chances at getting the most money lies in going to court.
-Each situation is unique.
-However, the decision is yours entirely and can be made with the expert guidance of your attorney.
+Others may feel they have a strong case and might believe their chances at getting the most money lies in going to court.
+Each situation is unique, but the decision is yours entirely and can be made with the expert guidance of your attorney.

 - Developments in your case over time

-- There are things that may come up throughout the process of a claim that could speed things up.
+- There are things that may come up throughout the process of a claim that could speed things up in your favor.
 For instance, if your medical outlook changes, if a new witness comes forward, or if a particular expert agrees to testify on your behalf, as a few examples.